 The female grey squirrel only mates two times a year.
 She uses the nest to give birth after a six week gestation period.
 The average litter has three baby squirrels but up to nine baby squirrels can be born in one litter.

 The mating season for squirrels is usually between January and April, and if they have enough food they may have a second litter in the summer.
+Female squirrels can mate with multiple males in one season.

 9. Baby squirrels look like tiny adult squirrels